blackus3r/wp-keyword-monitor/readme.txt

 You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==

+= 1.0.2 =
+* Fixed behaviour when limiting the maximum api calls.

 = 1.0.1 =
 * Added some links to support forum and other plugins from me.